davefowler/thingsilearned/content/things/directory-replace.markdown

 ---
 Yesterday I discovered that many of the old posts on the [Chartio Blog][] used odd unicode versions of quotes that were being rendered terribly.
 So I needed to do a find-replace for an entire directory.

-After over an hour of reading [man pages][] and online examples I discovered that I really hate the SED command.
+The tool for doing so is the *sed* command line utility, and not using it has a [history of getting you ridiculed.][harthur]
+After over an hour of reading [man pages][] and online examples I discovered that I really hate sed.
 I asked around about other's experiences and it everyone that I talked to who had tried it has their own horror stories to go along with it.

-Maybe it just needs some better documentation, and if so I wish I could provide it, but I ended up writing/[modifying][] a simple python script to do string replacing on a directory level.
+Its probably a great tool, and I'm probably just too dumb to make it work for me and my odd unicode quote replacement job, but I ended up just writing/[modifying][] a simple python script to do string replacing on a directory level.
+Its not a command line tool, or replacement for SED.
+Just a script that I found useful and am sharing for others that may as well.

 <script src="https://gist.github.com/davefowler/5422045.js"></script>